mikolajgraczyk/tip-calculator-app/README.md

 # tip-calculator-app

 ## Description
 Another simple project created to practice programming skills and upgrade my portfolio.
 This time i decided to create a calculator app where you can calculate tip amount based on the bill price and divide it among any amount of people.
 I tried to polish every detail.
-Design comes from [Frontend Mentor](https://www.frontendmentor.io/challenges).
+Graphic design comes from [Frontend Mentor](https://www.frontendmentor.io/challenges).

 ## Demo
 https://mikolajgraczyk.github.io/tip-calculator-app/